sammysaglam/redux-ducklings/README.md

 // -----------------------------------------------------------------------
 ```

 The above looks good.
-However, if I want to have multiple TableOfContents components, the following is a way to do it (not my favourite way, i.e. not the Ducklings way):
+However, if I want to have multiple TableOfContents components, it
+gets a bit more difficult, as the two different TableOfContents components' redux bundles
+ACTIONS will clash with eachother (as they will be identical).
+So, the reducer must be
+modified to manage multiple TableOfContents instances using a `tableOfContentsId`, as follows:

 ```
 import {combineReducers , createStore} from 'redux';